Aren’t you sick of beating yourself up?

 My broom closet

 I orient from a perspective of universal wholeness and oneness.
 While I am deeply spiritual, I never impose my woo woo beliefs on anyone.
+That said, I love to exchange stories of otherworldly encounters.

-I’m a conundrum, really.
+I’m like a Mystical Scientist… I’m a conundrum, really.

-Shucks, we might get stuck in the mud sometimes, spinning our tires and cursing the shortcut we heard about from that sketchy guy at the gas station.
+Shucks, we might even get stuck in the mud sometimes, spinning our tires and cursing the shortcut we heard about from that sketchy guy at the gas station.

 Like I said, I’m Wobbly-wobbly too.